FREE OVERNIGHT SHIPPING ON ORDERS OVER $200!

 Propagation: Leaves that are trimmed and left floating on the water's surface will start to grow roots.

-Madagascar Lace gets its name due to the plant leaves, which look almost woven together.
-As it grows, its new leaves are light green and perforated, hence the lace name.
-It’s quite a demanding species requiring some care but with proper maintenance, its leaves grow rapidly and it can get quite large.
+Madagascar Lace gets its name from the plant leaves, which look almost woven together.
+As it grows, its new leaves are light green and perforated—hence the lace name.
+It’s quite a demanding species requiring some care, but with proper maintenance its leaves grow rapidly and it can get quite large.
 It thrives in nutrient-rich aquarium soil and needs regular upkeep to stay healthy.
 Adequate water circulation is crucial for its well-being, ensuring a good flow in the tank.

 Care Level: Moderate